mbecker20/forallx-app/textbook/ch1.md

 We will not be theorizing in terms of questions and other non-propositional sentences in formal logic.
-Since we are only interested in sentences that can figure as a premise or conclusion of an argument, we'll define a technical notion of a **Sentence** as a sentence expressing a proposition, i.e., a sentence that can be true or false.
+Since we are only interested in sentences that can figure as a premise or conclusion of an argument, we'll define a technical notion of a **sentence** as a sentence expressing a proposition, i.e., a sentence that can be true or false.

 Don't confuse the idea of a sentence that can be true or false with the